SasanTazayoni/integrate-therapy-form-manager/README.md

 - Client Deletion - As an admin I can permanently delete a client and all their associated data so that their personal information and forms are fully removed from the system in compliance with GDPR. `(MUST HAVE)`
 - Add New Client from Search - As an admin I can add a new client when a searched user does not exist so that I can quickly create client records without leaving the search workflow. `(MUST HAVE)`

-Epic 3: Form Sending & Management
+EPIC 3: Form Sending & Management

 - Send All Unsent Forms via Email - As an admin I can send all unsent forms to a user at once so that the user receives all pending forms efficiently without sending them individually. `(SHOULD HAVE)`
 - Send Individual Form via Email - As an admin I can send a single form to a user so that the user receives the specific form they need. `(MUST HAVE)`